Are You Expecting Payments Under A Lease, Land Contract, Or Promissory Note? It May Be Time To Dust Off Those Documents And Call A Lawyer

 - Lease: Michigan law provides for summary proceedings to recover premises and evict non-paying tenants – a useful process where a landlord wants a paying tenant to take the place of a delinquent.
 Summary eviction is still available as a remedy – but a new tenant is not a given, judicial proceedings are delayed, and there may be other considerations to discuss with your attorney before filing those court papers.

 4. However, you can still file a lawsuit to preserve your rights.
 You may have heard that the courts are mostly closed, except for emergency matters – but you can still file a lawsuit to enforce a default on a note or lease.
-Note however that residential evictions are suspended pursuant to Executive Order due to the pandemic.
-Commercial evictions are not, provided that you are willing to wait for the courts taking more time to hear matters.
-Remember, in addition to (or instead of) an order of eviction, you can get a money judgment for unpaid rent.
+Note, however, that residential evictions are suspended pursuant to the Executive Order due to the pandemic.
+Commercial evictions are not, provided that you are willing to wait for the courts to take more time to hear matters.
+Remember, in addition to (or instead of) order of eviction, you can get a money judgment for unpaid rent.
 Now it is more important than ever to retain qualified counsel to protect your rights in these uncertain times.

-Contact attorney Dan Artaev to set up a consultation and get advice about your options in enforcing promissory notes, land contracts, and leases during these uncertain times.
-Dan is best reached by email at firstname.lastname@example.org.
+Contact the Business Law team at Fausone Bohn, LLP to set up a consultation and get advice about your options in enforcing promissory notes, land contracts, and leases during these uncertain times.
+Reach our team by calling (248) 380-0000 or by submitting an online form.